JensVL/project3-windows/documentation/Task_Sequence.md

 ## Creating a boot image

-1. In the SCCM console, go to `Software Library > Overview > Operating images > Boot images`.
+1. In the SCCM console, go to `Software Library > Overview > Operating Systems > Boot images`.
 2. Open the context menu by pressing RMB on `boot images`.
 3. Select `Create Boot image using MDT`.
 4. Enter `\\WIN-SQL-SCCM\DeploymentShare\Boot` as path.